 This search shows you words that are commonly used instead of others in a given context, and how often.
 Unlike synonyms in context, those may not be synonyms - which means that using them as replacements may change the meaning of your sentence.
 This is a useful search to do when you have a chunk of text in mind, but don’t know what words would fit naturally within it.

 To do this search, simply enter your text including an underscore in place of the word for which you want to get suggestions.
-In the example below, Writefull tells me that
+In the example below, Writefull tells me that affected is most commonly used before the phrase by the changes, followed by caused, driven, inspired, influenced, etc

 Some of these words have different meanings, so you should make sure that you choose a suggestion that conveys the right meaning for your sentence.
 It won’t always be the first!